vitorcarneiro/TrackIt_App/README.md

 - List all habits of today
 - Add habit
 - Remove habit
-- Show calendar that shows days if you done all habits or not
+- Show calendar which shows days if you've done all habits or not

 ## How to run

 1. Clone this repository
-2. Follow instructions to run back-end at https://github.com/my-user/my-project-backend
-3. Install dependencies
+2. Install dependencies
 ```bash
 npm i
 ```
-4. Run this with
+3. Run this with
 ```bash
 npm start
 ```
-5. You can optionally build the project running
+4. You can optionally build the project running
 ```bash
 npm run build
 ```
-6. Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
+5. Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
 In this case, review your life decisions)
 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>